bjornburton/configuration/README.md

 It allows software like avrdude to access ISP hardware.
 The two important ones, for me, are usbtiny and usbasp.

+Use this to load new rules:
+udevadm control --reload
+This may save logging off/on:
+udevadm trigger

 ------------------------------------------------------------